This is a list of health and human physiology courses. For more information, see Health and Human Physiology.

 Peer and faculty response to graduate student work addressing health promotion, physical activity and health outcomes, clinical exercise physiology; review and critique current literature; presentation of published work or in-process projects; critical thinking, scientific writing, and oral communication skill development pertaining to health promotion.

 Neuroanatomical and neurophysiological bases of human motor control; mechanisms for locomotion and posture, control of arm and hand movements, role of sensory information.
-Offered spring semesters.
-Prerequisites: HHP:3500 and (HHP:1100 or HHP:3500).
+Prerequisites: HHP:3500 or HHP:3550.
 Requirements: anatomy or human physiology course.